SpikeHD/rsRPC/README.md

 fn main() {
   let mut server = RPCServer::from_file("./detectable.json");

   // This is optional, but highly reccommended.
-It will change the buffer time in between each process in the process scan, which is trigger once every 5 seconds. server.process_scan_ms = 100;
+It will change the buffer time in between each process in the process scan, which is triggered once every 5 seconds.
+  // Around 100ms tends to be pretty performant, while small numbers tend to make the CPU work somewhat hard. server.process_scan_ms = 100;

   server.start();